bradenhc/bradenhc.github.io/about.md

 title: About
 ---

 Welcome! 😁 My name is Braden Hitchcock.
-I'm a software engineer at Northrop Grumman in Boulder, Colorado.
-I have a bachelor's degree in C.S. from Brigham Young University, a master's degree in C.S. with an emphasis in software innovation from Oregon State University, and about 7 years of professional software experience under my belt.
-I'm passionate about software architecture and software evolution in space-based sensor data processing systems, and I look forward to the many challenges and opportunities that lie ahead!
+I'm a Software Engineer at Northrop Grumman in Boulder, Colorado.
+I have a bachelor's degree in C.S. from Brigham Young University, a master's degree in C.S. from Oregon State University, and about 7 years of professional software experience under my belt.
+I'm passionate about mastering software architecture, evolving legacy systems, and sharing what I learn with others.

-My motivation for sharing my important experiences and insights through this site can be summarized in the three words of my professional mantra: innovate, instruct, and inspire.
+My goal with this site is to help elevate you so that together we can _innovate_ new solutions, _instruct_ each other on core principles, and _inspire_ each other to become our best selves.

 ## Innovate

-I'm passionate about new software and technologies.
-The industry is fast-paced, and keeping up with it can be challenging.
-I hope to be able to document my experiences with new technologies as I encounter them on my journey towards (hopefully) contributing to the innovations of the future.
+The software industry is fast-paced.
+Keeping up with it can be challenging.
+I hope to make it easier for all of us to contribute to the innovations of the future by capturing core principles of software engineering and documenting my experiences with new technologies, standards, and practices.

 ## Instruct

-My football coach/math teacher in high school (shout out to Coach Johnson!) used to say that "you remember 93% of what you teach."
-By providing overviews of the knowledge I gain over the years to come, I hope to not only provide a place for others to learn, but also create a process that helps me remember what I will learn.
+We constantly digest new information, but do we ever make time to turn around and share it with others?
+I hope to give back as much as I can by summarizing the lessons I've learned while discovering principles of well-engineered software systems.

 ## Inspire

-The greatest achievement I could possible make is to be, as Dr. Danny Dig puts it, a "catalyst of change" and motivate others to try new things and improve their skills.
-I hope that you will find useful insights and educational resources as you explore this site!
+One of the greatest achievements I could make is to be a catalyst of change.
+My goal is to motivate you to try new things and improve your skills.
+To that end, I hope that you will find useful insights and educational resources as you explore this site!

 ## Here We Go!